playgameservices/play-games-plugin-for-unity/README.md

 To get the Auth code:
 1. Configure the web client Id of the web application linked to your game in the Play Game Console.
-2. Call `PlayGamesPlatform.GetServerAuthCode()` to get the code.
+2. Call `PlayGamesClientConfiguration.Builder.RequestServerAuthCode(false)` when
+    creating the configuration.
+3. Call `PlayGamesPlatform.Instance.GetServerAuthCode()` once the player is authenticated.
-3. Pass this code to your server application.
+4. Pass this code to your server application.

 ## Retrieving player's email or a unique identifier##
-In order to access the player's email address, the plugin uses the account picker standard UI from Android.
-This API presents an account picker to the player.
-The account the player selects does not necessarily correspond to gamer account the user authenticated with.
-The user can also select "Cancel" and not select any email.
-In this case, null is returned as the email address. __Note__: This also means the email address is not a reliable unique identifier.
+In order to access the player's email address:
+1. Call `PlayGamesClientConfiguration.Builder.RequestEmail()` when creating
+    the configuration.
+2. Access the email property `((PlayGamesLocalUser) Social.localUser).Email` after the player is authenticated.

+__Note:__
 If all that is needed is a persistent unique identifier for the player, then you should use the player's id.
 This is a unique ID specific to that player and is the same value all the time.

-Once the user is authenticated, you can get the email via polling:
-The email address is populated asynchronously, and is only available on the UI thread.

 ```csharp
     // call this from Update()